Zamiell/isaac-faq/README.md

 <br />

-## Where can I see the code for [some vanilla item]?
+## Where can I see the code for [some vanilla item] or [some vanilla mechanic]?

 You can't.
 The game is programmed in the C++ programming language and the source code is propritary, for what should be obvious reasons.
-If you want to make a custom item that works in a similar way to a vanilla item, you will have to completely reimplement it from scratch in Lua or TypeScript.
+This means that if you want to make a custom item that works in a similar way to a vanilla item, you will have to completely reimplement it from scratch in Lua or TypeScript.

 <br />